Steven Kunes

-Steven Kunes (born 1956) is an American conman and screenwriter.
-He has been convicted of felony commercial burglary and grand theft by false pretenses.
+Steven Kunes (born 1956) is an American screenwriter who was convicted of felony commercial burglary and grand theft by false pretenses.

 Early life and education

 Kunes was born in 1956 in Bucks County, Pennsylvania.
-He graduated in 1974 from Neshaminy High School.
+He graduated in 1974 from Neshaminy High School and graduated from New York University in 1978 with Bachelor of Arts degrees in Creative Writing and Comparative Literature.

 Career

 With Norman Lear, Kunes co-wrote a pilot TV episode for NBC in August 1984 called P.O.P. about a "lovable con artist" and he was a writer on two single-season sitcoms, a.k.a.
 Pablo in 1984 on ABC and Marblehead Manor in 1987-88.

 Kunes sold the screenplay First Comes Love for $1.2 million in 1992, though no film was made.

 Kunes is a member of the Writers Guild of America, West, the Authors Guild, the Dramatists Guild, and PEN America.